 Fridlind AM and AS Ackerman.
 2018.
 Simulations of Arctic Mixed-Phase Boundary Layer Clouds: Advances in Understanding and Outstanding Questions.
 In Mixed-Phase Clouds Observations and Modeling, pp. 153-183.
-Elsevier.
+Ed. by Constantin Andronache, Elsevier.

 Stofferahn E and Z Boybeyi.
 2017.
 "Investigation of aerosol effects on the Arctic surface temperature during the diurnal cycle: Part 1 - Total aerosol effect."
 International Journal of Climatology, 37(S1), 10.1002/joc.5036.

 Roesler E, D Posselt, and R Rood.
 2017.
 "Using large eddy simulations to reveal the size, strength, and phase of updraft and downdraft cores of an Arctic mixed-phase stratocumulus cloud."
 Journal of Geophysical Research: Atmospheres, 122(8), 10.1002/2016JD026055.

 Fridlind AM, R Atlas, B van Diedenhoven, J Um, GM McFarquhar, AS Ackerman, EJ Moyer, and RP Lawson.
 2016.
 "Derivation of physical and optical properties of mid-latitude cirrus ice crystals for a size-resolved cloud microphysics model."
 Atmospheric Chemistry and Physics, 16(11), 10.5194/acp-16-7251-2016.